dart-lang/build/docs/faq.md

 `--no-release` flag.

-Options can be configured per mode, and they are [merged by key](#configuration-resolve) with the defaults provided by the builder and global overrides.
+Options can be configured per mode, and they are [merged by key](#how-is-the-configuration-for-a-builder-resolved) with the defaults provided by the builder and global overrides.
 The `options` field defines configuration used in all modes, and the `dev` and `release` fields defines the overrides to those defaults for the specific mode chosen.
 Builders can define their own defaults by mode which is overridden by user config.
 For example `build_web_compilers` defines options that use `dartdevc` compiler in dev mode, and `dart2js` in release mode.

 The following configuration builds with `dart2js` always, passes `--no-minify` in dev mode, and passed `-O3` in release mode: